mayank311996/cheatsheets/customs/CV/deployment/FastAPI_Object_detection_mlwhiz/README.md

 ## Note

-- Sending request through postman won't work as it send binary file not string version of the image.
+- Sending request through postman won't work as it sends binary file not string version of the image.